kjin2020/EEP153Project4/README.md

 The file for cost estimation is "Demand&EngelCruve-9.ipynb".
 The file includes (1)demand&supply curve.
 (2)calculation of costs of subsidy & tax given the optimal quantity.
 (3)DWL and change of consumer expenditure by subsidy&tax.
 (4)A Engel curve.

-The file for nutrient system is
+The folder for nutrient system is "Nutritional Analysis".
+It contains two jupyter notebooks, one for nutrient demand & one for nutrient adequacy + all necessary files/data to run.